Updated: Apr 12

 On a personal note . . .
 I am grateful that Mark Mulligan asked me to be President of his first baby, Castaway Kids.
 I have learned so much.
 I think my Spanish has improved??
 I have a real reason to get up every morning.
 I have met so many talented, generous people from different countries who have helped our Sonoran neighbors with housing and education.
 I'm really proud at the number of Mexicanos who are involved in our group.
 We are a truly international community of volunteers.

 We have made some great collaborations with others helping our neighbors and our neighborhood, the most recent with the Clean Up San Carlos group.
-This past year we've supervised the construction of some new classrooms, a kitchen and bathrooms and a huge shade structure at Club Jerry's after-school program; added bathrooms to the Vocational School next door to Club Jerry; provided funds for a dedicated teacher for the Steel Pan Band at Esperanza Azteca; built playgrounds in Fatima, San Jose de Guaymas and La Manga with equipment donated by Mesa through the Sister Cities program.
-We've provided transportation to Shriner's Hospital a few times for operations for a young man who was severely burned as a child in an effort to enable him to be able to walk again.
+Over the past years we've supervised the construction of some new classrooms, a kitchen and bathrooms and a huge shade structure at Club Jerry's after-school program; added bathrooms to the Vocational School next door to Club Jerry; provided funds for a dedicated teacher for the Steel Pan Band at Esperanza Azteca; built playgrounds in Fatima, San Jose de Guaymas and La Manga with equipment donated by Mesa through the Sister Cities program.
+We've helped provided transportation and accommodation to Shriner's Hospital a few times for operations for a young man who was severely burned as a child in an effort to enable him to be able to walk again.
 We've given aid and support to sponsored students who were chosen for Exchange Programs in Spain; helped another reconnect with a parent after graduating from University; have helped others get glasses and dental care with the help of medical friends who give us discounts.
 We've received thank-you's and success stories from some of our graduates-- it is indeed rewarding work.

 Thank you sponsors of students in our Adelante Estudiante program.
 None of this would be possible without our great group of volunteers, school contacts, sponsors, donors, business friends and mainly-- the support of our great little community!
 Viva San Carlos!
 Viva Mexico!!